simonhf/sharedhashfile/README.md

 * Add networking layer for distributed hash table.
 * Add more tests & enforce 100% code coverage.
 * Add command line utility tools.
-* Fix force lock bug in old spin lock implementation; thanks Eyal for spotting this!
 * Ensure client can crash at any time without corrupting hash table.
 * Port to Linux-like OSs which do not support mremap().
 * Port to Windows.